 Jamone is from Salisbury, North Carolina.
 He is well rounded in Java, C++, Python, Ruby and he is currently learning Objective-C. His research area is focused in mobile health applications for Android and iOS.

 Dejanae is a second semester sophomore computer science student.
 She is proficient in the languages of: Java, C++, C#, and Visual Basic.

-Nohel holds a Bachelorís degree in Business Administration and a Masterís degree in Health Economics from University of Texas at Dallas.
-He is currently a graduate research assistant under the supervision of Dr. Anwar in the Department of Computational Science and Engineering, and a member of the SUSMaN Lab.
-His research interests include healthcare social media and health information management.
+Ashiq holds a bachelor’s degree in Computer Science from University of Engineering & Technology Bangladesh.
+He is currently a graduate research assistant under the supervision of Dr. Anwar at the Department of Computer Science, and a member of the SUSMaN Lab.
+His research interests lie in Cloud auditing and mobile health.

 If you are interested to join SUSMaN Lab, please e-mail Dr. Anwar a